-Employees restore woodlands in Harlow, UK

 In November, 40 UK colleagues volunteered their time and muscle to Harlow Council to help maintain important UK woodlands as part of National Tree Week.
 Employees planted 200 trees and carried out essential coppicing work (removing old and diseased trees) in a biodiverse woodland area more than a thousand years old.
 Maintenance also requires leaving some dead wood behind to provide habitat for birds, bats, insects and other wildlife.
-The woodlands also help to protect nearby counties from flooding.
+The woodlands also help protect nearby counties from flooding.

-Environment

-Australia employees help out at schools and community centres Our Sydney colleagues are long-time supporters of the United Way of Australia and its education programmes.
-Most recently, they supported an industry tour for students at Marsden High School, in which 13 students toured our offices and gained an understanding of potential career options.
-Learning about how businesses work and having opportunities to meet with employees help to bridge the gap between schools and the workforce and build career aspirations.
+Australia employees help out at schools and community centers Our Sydney colleagues are longtime supporters of the United Way of Australia and its education programs.
+Most recently, they supported an Industry Tour for students at Marsden High School in which 13 students toured our offices and gained an understanding of potential career options.
+Learning about how businesses work and having opportunities to meet with employees help bridge the gap between schools and the workforce and build career aspirations.

 Melbourne employees volunteered at the FareShare Kitchen Garden in Abbotsford where they pruned, weeded, planted and harvested fresh vegetables and herbs.
 FareShare rescues food that would otherwise go to waste from supermarkets, wholesalers, farmers and other businesses, turning it into free nutritious meals for people in need.
 It also grows its own vegetables and prepares more than 5,500 free meals a day for charities such as soup vans, homeless shelters, women's refuges and community food banks.

 In Brisbane, employees volunteered at Acacia Ridge Early Years Centre and Long Day Care Centre, run by the Benevolent Society.
-The team spent a day at the centre, restoring hopscotch squares and reading to the children, all in support of the organisation's mission to change lives and help to prepare children for school through enriching programmes, including the Dolly Parton Imagination Library, funded by the United Way of Australia.
+The team spent a day at the center, restoring hopscotch squares and reading to the children, all in support of the organization's mission to change lives and help prepare children for school through enriching programs, including the Dolly Parton Imagination Library, funded by the United Way of Australia.

-Howe Dell Elementary (UK) Twenty employee volunteers from our Hatfield office partnered with United Way UK to assemble a virtual rainbow of 437 literacy kits containing new books, pencils, notepads, stickers and other materials to engage students in reading and learning.
+Howe Dell Elementary (U.K.)

+Twenty employee volunteers from our Hatfield office partnered with United Way UK to assemble a virtual rainbow of 437 literacy kits containing new books, pencils, notepads, stickers and other materials to engage students in reading and learning.
 The kits were then delivered to students at Howe Dell Primary School, a frequent partner for the Hatfield site's volunteer efforts.

-Spokane employees mentor students online In partnership with United Way, our call centre team in Spokane, Washington, has been volunteering once a week to read to children in the community through the innovative Vello one-to-one online tutoring programme.
+Spokane employees mentor students online

+In partnership with United Way, our Call Center team in Spokane, Washington, has been volunteering once a week to read to children in the community through the innovative Vello 1:1 online tutoring program.
 Vello matches tutor teams with local classrooms and engages volunteers in reading e-books with students using simple screen sharing and audio in a safe and secure digital setting.

-Reading to nursery school students in Troy, New York Fifteen Pitney Bowes volunteers went to Carroll Hill Elementary school in Troy, New York, to visit the school's three nursery classrooms and interact with students in collaboration with Literacy Volunteers of Rensselaer County, a long-time non-profit partner.
+Reading to kindergarten students in Troy, New York

+Fifteen Pitney Bowes volunteers went to Carroll Hill Elementary school in Troy, New York, to visit the school's three kindergarten classrooms to interact with students in collaboration with Literacy Volunteers of Rensselaer County, a long-time non-profit partner.
 A Pitney Bowes Foundation Team Volunteer Grant provided items such as backpacks, school supplies and healthy snacks.
-Volunteers read the book Hi, Fly Guy! by Tedd Arnold, and then helped the students to make their own bug jars like the one the character in the book had.
-Employees also participate in the Literacy Volunteers' Power Lunch programme, reading to students one-to-one each week throughout the school year.
+Volunteers read the book Hi, Fly Guy! by Tedd Arnold, and then helped the students make their own bug jars like the one the character in the book had.
+Employees also participate in the Literacy Volunteers' Power Lunch program, reading to students one-on-one each week throughout the school year.